jupita-io/ios/README.md

 ### Error handling

 The SDK throws one error, which occurs if the user input is not JSON compatible.
 This can be incorrect usage of strings when passed on to the Touchpoint methods.
-This error may also arise if the `messageType` set in the dump method is not 1 or 0, or the model name in rating method is not set to `JupitaV1`.
+This error may also arise if the `messageType` set in the dump method is not 1 or 0.

 ### Error codes